kenSpicer/ken-s-notebook/README.md

 Today is Saturday Jan 31,2020.
 Making progress with aiAgent. but having problems with 'file not found error' Today is Sunday February 1, 2026.
 This is the Lord's day.
 No work.
 Today is Tuesday February 3, 2026.
 Spent day chasing down car issues.
 No Study.
+Today is Wednesday February 4, 2026.
+Spent day in kitchen.
+No study.